Welcome to Inside The Locker Room, a sports media website that was created by Ryan McFadden on October 26, 2014.

-Inside The Locker Room has covered high school basketball, football, baseball, softball and lacrosse.
-In addition to that, the site has covered Georgetown men’s basketball, University of Maryland football, the Big East Tournament, the Dick’s National Championship, and the Triple Threat Classic.
+The site has covered sports such as basketball, football, baseball, softball and lacrosse.
+Inside The Locker Room also received credentials for Georgetown men’s basketball, Maryland football, the Washington Mystics, the Big East Tournament and the Dick’s National Championship.

 Meet the Founder

-When Ryan is not covering sports, or debating about who’s a better point guard John Wall or Kyrie Irving, he is playing NBA 2k with his college roommates.
+Ryan is a huge fan of the Washington Wizards, Washington Redskins, Washington Nationals, and is trying to get into Washington Capitals’ hockey.
+When Ryan is not covering sports, or debating about who’s a better point guard John Wall or Kyrie Irving, he is playing video games with his college roommates.